 The first question everyone asks after an automobile accident is, “Who is to blame for this?”
 It is a natural reaction, after such a traumatic experience, to try to understand how it could have happened.

 It is also natural to worry about who is responsible for paying for the damage to one’s vehicle, and for medical expenses, lost wages, and other damages when someone is injured.
-A personal injury attorney can help sort out these questions and begin the process of determining responsibility.
+A Colorado Springs comparative negligence lawyer can help sort out these questions and begin the process of determining responsibility.
 Accident investigators will search for evidence to determine the cause for the crash.